DIVE-WSU/InfantBrainSeg/README.txt

 		   >>> makeBatch( mean_input, label_name_input,  num_cases_per_batch, dimension,save_path)

 				mean_input : the mean vector produced by compute_mean.m.
-				label_name_input : the label vector of each sample image . you have to type in manually. num_cases_per_batch : the number of bmps in each batch. you have to check the number of files in each batch folder and then type in manually. dimension : the number of each image vector, e.g. 256*256*3. you have to type in manually. save path : the name of the file you want to save.
+				label_name_input : the label vector of each sample image. num_cases_per_batch : the number of bmps in each batch. dimension : the number of each image vector, e.g. 256*256*3. save path : the name of the file you want to save.
 NOTE: it is the name of FILE directly not the FOLDER.

 			Example: